Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

       /SourceServerName:"kinetecosql.database.windows.net"
       /SourceDatabaseName:"kinetecoweb" /SourceUser:"admin" /SourcePassword:"MyPassword"

 #### Q37.
-You have web app hosted in Azure App Service that reads from and writes data to an Azure SQL Database back-end.
-You need to send email alert when your web app returns any failure HTTP status cede (anything except HTTP 200) for a user request.
+You have a web app hosted in Azure App Service that reads from and writes data to an Azure SQL Database back-end.
+You need to send email alert when your web app returns any failure HTTP status code (anything except HTTP 200) for a user request.
 Which solution should you use?
 - [x] service map in Azure Monitor
 - [ ] application maps in Azure Application Insights
 - [ ] availability tests in Azure Application Insights